 To ignore these matters would thus be a serious error of judgment.

 I ask myself a lot of questions: I don’t feel that they are doing a lot of advance in basic research, but they seem expert at exploiting all ideas to their greatest benefit.
 The comparison was made only with the university in this document but in France there are also large schools that have slightly different means and functions.
-Beyond the risks of permanent control of privacy or loss of control for the machine, another threat emerges from this document that unites the logics of digitization and commodification.
-Personalization or the knowledge of our interests are not the result of chance but of a close knowledge of our behaviours and desires by the machine.
+Beyond the risks of permanent control of privacy or loss of control for the machine, another threat emerges from this document that unites the logic of digitization and commodification.
+Personalization or the knowledge of our interests are not the results of chance but of close knowledge of our behaviors and desires by the machine.
 I would conclude this document with a quotation from the philosopher Jean Michel Besnier as mentioned by Elena Sender [INT16] which in my opinion sums up the situation well:

 Reducing Man to a machine, as transhumanism would, or to an animal, is to forget what, in him, is the most fundamental: desire.

 I also think that to forget desire is to forget one of the essential components of humanity and thus to forget the human.